 We should never forget that data warehousing is a very technical topic at the end of the day.
 The technical component is all too often considered a low-prestige subsidiary location.

-Too often, these different technical components’ interaction is not getting enough attention, and performance is almost always ignored completely at the beginning of the project.
-Often, omitted clarification of professional interaction and compatibility of various software can’t be handled anymore at a later time.
-One ends up in a minefield of workarounds upon workarounds and never-ending issues around new releases that soon start to lead a life of its own.
+Too often, these different technical components’ interaction is not getting enough attention, and performance is almost always entirely ignored at the beginning of the project.
+Usually, omitted clarification of professional interaction and compatibility of various software can’t be handled anymore at a later time.
+One ends up in a minefield of workarounds upon workarounds and never-ending issues around new releases that soon start to lead a life of their own.

 7. Budgetary Dishonesty and an Atmosphere of Dissimulation

-First, if you start a project with amounts, assumptions, or milestones that are illusionary or grossly out of touch with the average experience of professionals, it does not matter if, but only when you will see yourself in unpleasant meetings, bending over backward to add reality to the plan cautiously.
+Firstsupposeif you start a project with amounts, assumptions, or milestones that are illusionary or grossly out of touch with the average experience of professionals.
+In that case,s, it does not matter if, but only when you see yourself in unpleasant meetings, bending over backward to add reality to the plan cautiously.